napari/docs/docs/naps/8-telemetry.md

  ## Abstract

- This NAP is describes why telemetry is helpful to the napari project and the architecture and solutions selected to maximize the privacy of our users.
+ This NAP describes how telemetry would be used by the napari project and the architecture and solutions proposed to maximize the privacy of our users.

  ## Motivation and Scope